mkuchak/cloudflare-workers-template/README.md

 ## Schema and features

-The default schema and API brings some useful things to start a project like user table, refresh token, authentication and authorization.
+The default schema and API brings some useful things to start a project like user table, refresh token, authentication and authorization (RBAC).

 ![ER Diagram](https://user-images.githubusercontent.com/3791148/167148444-f7fa0f61-4ac2-426d-b41c-06c0ccbee334.svg)